fooltowise/fooltowise.github.io/_posts/2019-12-04-What-is-Financial-Independence.markdown

 This is the most important step of all.
 If you want to have some money to invest, it needs to come from somewhere.
 And this somewhere is really nothing special, it is just the money that is left after you paid all your expenses... in other words, your savings!

-That's why it is critical to spend way less than you earn and to maximize your savings.
+That's why it is critical to spend way less than you earn and to maximise your savings.
 You will never be able to own enough assets if you do not save enough money.
 While general personal finance websites would recommand that you save at least 10% of your earnings, we will see later that it is way too low.

 To be able to reach Financial Independence in a reasonable time, I'd advise to start saving at least **40% of your income, or even 50-60%**.